-- Joint-engagement with an institutional investor group, led and coordinated by a California based think tank, As You Sow, in engaging with packaging and consumer companies encouraging them to reduce the use and waste of single-use plastics, improve recyclability.
-The Plastic Solutions Investor Alliance.
-(2019). - Joint-engagements with two North-American investors regarding lack of Board diversity in Asian investee companies (2018). - Joint-engagement with an institutional investor group, led and coordinated by a UK based think tank, ShareAction, in engaging with global food producers and food retailer encouraging them to increase the offering of sustainable, plant-based proteins in their product portfolios.
-(2018).
+- Joint-engagements with a European asset manager, an investment partner to Impax, with mainly US companies to encourage enhanced processes to manage material sustainability risks.
+(2019) - Joint-engagements with an institutional investor group, led and coordinated by a UK based think tank, FAIRR, in engaging with global food producers and food retailers encouraging them to increase the offering of sustainable, plant-based proteins in their product portfolios.
+(2019) - Joint-engagement with an institutional investors, led and coordinated by the PRI, in engaging with consumer and food companies regarding deforestation, especially in the Amazonas.
+(2019)